robert/robert.github.com/_posts/2018-07-09-how-tinder-keeps-your-exact-location-a-bit-private.md

 As you fall asleep that night you wonder what happens to Tinder's co-ordinate grid at the North Pole...

-TO BE CONTINUED
+TO BE CONTINUED...

-*[The code used in this post is all on Github](https://github.com/robert/tinder-locations)*.
-Please do let me know if you have any questions or find any mistakes!
+*[The code used in this post is all on Github](https://github.com/robert/tinder-locations).
+Please do let me know if you have any questions or find any mistakes!*